Nonreciprocal quantum information processing with superconducting diodes in circuit quantum electrodynamics: Introduction

-In this work, we utilize the principles of SD-based nonreciprocity: passive nonreciprocity demonstrated by the coherent device response controlled by a single control line.
-In particular, we consider the asymmetric SQUID as an SD with a flux-switching bias which cooperates with nonlinear inductance to enable the nonreciprocal response, as shown in Fig.~\ref{fig:Setup}.
-We calculate the transmission spectrum of the SD in a circuit quantum electrodynamics (cQED) setup, featuring an asymmetric mode structure with direction-dependent resonance shifts.
-We then obtain coherent nonreciprocal qubit-qubit interactions determined by complex coupling mediated by the SD.
-We analyze the corresponding qubit population dynamics, and implement a nonreciprocal entangling gate~\cite{sung2021realization} using this architecture, demonstrating directional control over Bell-state formation.
-Finally, we show tomographic representation of Bell states, and highlight direct experimental signatures.
+In this work, we consider an asymmetric SQUID as an SD -- \addAA{a device compatible with state-of-the-art fabrication standards --} with a flux-switching bias which cooperates with nonlinear inductance to enable the nonreciprocal response, as shown in Fig.~\ref{fig:Setup}a,b.
+We calculate the transmission spectrum of the SD in a circuit quantum electrodynamics (cQED) setup, featuring an asymmetric mode structure with direction-dependent resonance shifts. \addND{Furthermore, we demonstrate the SD's ability as a scalable alternative to state-of-the-art isolators and circulators by simulating the isolation ratio with single and multiple diodes. }We then obtain coherent nonreciprocal qubit-qubit interactions determined by complex coupling mediated by the SD.
+We analyze the corresponding qubit population dynamics, and implement nonreciprocal entangling~\cite{sung2021realization} two-qubit gates using this architecture.
 These results establish the SD as a resource of nonreciprocity embedded at the device level and a scalable building block for directional quantum control.